What exists unrestrained by space nor time and is never completely removed from the atmosphere?

 On “Up and Away,” G. Selph kicks things off by ushering in an unrelenting King Elway and his tenacious monorhyme.

-Together, King Elway and G. Selph bring So Soulful a special robustness.
+Together, King Elway and G. Selph bring the album a special robustness.
 With succeeding verses and a tag teaming of the chorus, the two convince us “Something’s Going On” is more than them just occupying space and existing.
 They’re moving–surging together.

 “Something’s Going On” sounds like the will to shine despite ominous clouds.
 Attesting to grittiness amidst the turbulence of life, King Elway can commiserate with the long-suffering:

 The depth to which King Elway pays respect to his cherished inner circle appears steep on “Runners” as the down-tempo percussion and violins dim the album’s light in ceremonious deference.
 Singer Lamar decorates the track with harmonic support (ebbing and flowing into shared chorus duties).
-He’s also on “Faithful” as a King Elway honorable mention.
-“Runners” proves poignant and its chorus makes it perfect background music for the rolled-up-sleeved worker not exempt from the herd’s bad vibes: “And we be working all winter to shine all summer/And n****s praying on your downfall ‘fo ya come-up.”
+Lamar is also on “Faithful” as a King Elway honorable mention.
+“Runners” proves poignant and its chorus makes it perfect background music for the rolled-up-sleeved worker not exempt from bad vibes from the herd: “And we be working all winter to shine all summer / And n****s praying on your downfall ‘fo ya come-up.”

 Again honoring family and friends, King Elway reflects: